google/cel-spec/doc/langdef.md

 Note: List comprehensions (.exists, .all, etc) introduce new scopes that add variables as simple identifiers.
-When resolving a name in the body of a comprehension, the name is compared against any declared variables for the comprehension before resolving against parent scopes.
+When resolving a name in the body of a comprehension, the name is first compared against the variables declared by the comprehension.
+If there is a match, that interpretation is chosen.
+If not, the name is resolved against parent scopes until a match is found or the global scope is searched.
 For example, in `[1].exists(x, x == 1)`, the interpretation that `x` is the iterator variable is chosen over any alternative.

 ## Values